 - 1.0 Persons must report directly CFSA s.72 (3) the person who has the reasonable grounds to suspect that a child is or may be in need of protection must make the report directly to a children's aid society.
 The person must not rely on anyone else to report on his or her behalf. - 2.0 Upon suspicion of maltreatment the Provider registered with Family Space Licensed Home Child Care Program is to report the incident directly to the Children's Aid Society. - 2.0 CAS guidelines state that you do not need to be sure that a child is or may be in need of protection to make a report to a children's aid society.
 "Reasonable grounds" are what an average person, given his or her training, background and experience, exercising normal and honest judgement, would suspect. - 3.0 If a parent suspects a Provider registered with Family Space Licensed Home Child Care Program of maltreatment it is their responsibility to contact the Children's Aid Society.
-Parents are requested to also inform the Home Child Care Visitor of Family Space Quinte Inc. If a Home Visitor suspects a Provider registered with Family Space Licensed Home Child Care Program of maltreatment it is their responsibility to contact the Children's Aid Society, and the Executive Director of Family Space Quinte Inc. - 4.0 Parents are asked to report the incident to the Home Visitor. - 5.0 The Home Visitor and Executive Director of Family Space Quinte Inc. will support both parties involved until the Children's Aid Society has completed their investigation of the allegations.
+Parents are requested to also inform the Home Child Care Visitor of Family Space Quinte Inc. If a Home Visitor suspects a Provider registered with Family Space Licensed Home Child Care Program of maltreatment it is their responsibility to contact the Child Care Program of maltreatment it is their responsibility to contact the Child Care Program of maltreatment it is their responsibility to contact the Children's Aid Society, and the Executive Director of Family Space Quinte Inc. - 4.0 Parents are asked to report the incident to the Home Visitor. - 5.0 The Home Visitor and Executive Director of Family Space Quinte Inc. will support both parties involved until the Children's Aid Society has completed their investigation of the allegations.
 All children in the Provider's home will be immediately removed; the Provider and the parents of the children will be notified concurrently if any allegation or investigation takes place.
 Children will not be placed back into care until the investigation is complete and all allegations have been cleared.
 The Provider will not receive pay during the investigation period, since the parents will not be paying fees for that Provider to provide care. - 6.0 Legal counsel shall be consulted in cases where the suspected maltreatment occurred while the child was in the care of an individual affiliated with the licensed home child care agency - 7.0 The Executive Director will complete a serious occurrence report and submit to the Ministry of Education and/or the County of Hastings.